victormicco/todoroki/README.md

 # Todoroki CLI

 Todoroki is a Command Line Interface (CLI) tool to create the best boilerplate for your projects.
-It supports creating boilerplates for Next.js and Fastify projects.
+It supports creating boilerplates for Next.js and Fastify projects!

 ![Todoroki](https://i.pinimg.com/564x/ac/af/62/acaf62c8fe194bd6a70baec50753cb3c.jpg)